loicknuchel/loicknuchel.github.io/_posts/2017-06-25-why-functional-programming.md

 As a conclusion I would say that we have to learn, a lot, not only about new shinny frameworks but also and more importantly about how to design application to easily handle complexity and changes.
-So now the time has come to level up, learning how to do our job well and ride the digital revolution 😉
+So now the time has come to level up, learning how to do our job well and ride the digital revolution <i class="emoji winking-face"></i>

 ![Happy Homer Simpson](/assets/img/posts/2017-06-25/happy.jpg)